TahaAli07/testapp/README.md

 # testapp
 A simple management app

-Create a repo called "testapp" on github or bitbucket, make it public and share with us.

 What are you building: A simple visitor management app.
 See here to get a better idea - https://www.youtube.com/watch?v=tMGUzwgZC58 .
 The main challenge of this app will be to see if you can understand API and able to use them.
 Also if you can use material design.

 Api : You will use Firebase api to do two things: store visitor data and send OTP verification